mbensmida/sphinx-poc/docs/Wiki.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To make easy for Wiki resources management, you can access these
 resources using WebDAV.
-Besides the way stated :ref:`here <#PLFUserGuide.AdministeringeXoPlatform.WebDAV>`, you can use the following URL format to access the Wiki resources:
+Besides the way stated :ref:`here <WebDAV>`, you can use the following URL format to access the Wiki resources:

 -  `http://mycompany.com:port/rest/private/jcrwiki/{RepositoryName}/{WorkspaceName}/{Path} <http://mycompany.com:port/rest/jcrwiki/{RepositoryName}/{WorkspaceName}/{Path}>`__